We're confident that our speed test tool is the most accurate around; here's why.

-|0.5 Mbps (Mega bits per second)||If speeds are consistent, this should be sufficient for audio streaming, email and very basic web browsing.|
+|0.5 Mbps (Megabits per second)||0.5 Mbps (Megabits per second) If speeds are consistent, this should be sufficient for audio streaming, email and very basic web browsing|

-|1 Meg (Mbps)||Basic video streaming should work and standard web pages.|
+|1 Meg (Mbps)||Basic video streaming should work, alongside standard web pages|

-|2 Meg (Mbps)||Standard definition (SD) video from BBC iPlayer should be possible.|
+|2 Meg (Mbps)||Standard definition (SD) video via BBC iPlayer should be possible|

-|5 Meg (Mbps)||Should allow High Definition (HD - 1080p) video streaming to run smoothly.|
+|5 Meg (Mbps)||Should allow high definition (HD, 1080p) video streaming to run smoothly|

-|8 Meg (Mbps)||Should be able to support video streaming and other activities at the same time without buffering.|
+|8 Meg (Mbps)||Should be able to support video streaming and other activities at the same time without buffering|

-|15 Meg (Mbps)||Connection will support a few video streams and other activity at the same time.|
+|15 Meg (Mbps)||This connection will support a few video streams as well as other activity at the same time|

-|25 Meg (Mbps)||Should be able to stream pre-recorded Ultra HD video (UHD - 4k) smoothly.|
+|25 Meg (Mbps)||Should be able to stream pre-recorded ultra-HD video (UHD, 4k) smoothly|

-|40 Meg (Mbps)||Should be able to stream live Ultra HD video (UHD - 4k) smoothly.|
+|40 Meg (Mbps)||Should be able to stream live Ultra HD video (UHD, 4k) smoothly|

 |Broadband Upload Speed||Typical Use|

-|0.1 Mbps (Mega bits per second)||Adequate to send simple text emails.|
+|0.1 Mbps (Mega bits per second)||Adequate to send simple text emails|

-|0.4 Meg (Mbps)||Online gaming should be possible, remember gaming is very latency sensitive.|
+|0.4 Meg (Mbps)||Online gaming should be possible, though remember gaming is very latency sensitive|

-|0.8 Meg (Mbps)||Webcam video streams over Skype etc should be reasonable quality|
+|0.8 Meg (Mbps)||Webcam video streams over Skype or other video chat services should be of reasonable quality|

-|2 Meg (Mbps)||HD Webcam streaming may be possible.|
+|2 Meg (Mbps)||HD webcam streaming may be possible|

-|10 Meg (Mbps)||Uploading 200MB of holiday video to the cloud will take around 4 to 5 minutes.|
+|10 Meg (Mbps)||Uploading 200MB of holiday video to the cloud will take around four to five minutes|